-Cash flows used in investing activities increased by approximately \$27.4 million for the year ended December 31, 2022, as compared to the prior year.
-This was primarily attributable to our acquisition activities and an increase in capital expenditures in our Games and FinTech segments, and was partially offset by reduced placement fees for our Games segment.
-Cash flows used in investing activities increased by approximately \$57.8 million for the year ended December 31, 2021, as compared to the prior year, primarily attributable to an increase in capital expenditures in our Games and FinTech segments.
-In addition, this increase was due to placement fees from our Games segment.
+Cash flows used in investing activities increased by approximately \$25.5 million for the year ended December 31, 2023, as compared to the prior year.
+This was primarily attributable to our acquisition activities and an increase in capital expenditures in our Games segment, partially offset by reduced capital expenditures in our FinTech segment.
+Cash flows used in investing activities increased by approximately \$58.3 million for the year ended December 31, 2022, as compared to the prior year.
+This was primarily attributable to our acquisition activities and an increase in capital expenditures in our Games and FinTech segments.

-Cash flows used in financing activities decreased by approximately \$87.8 million in the year ended December 31, 2022, as compared to the prior year.
-This was primarily attributable to the debt refinancing activities in the prior year, partially offset by the repurchase of shares in the open market and reduced option exercise activities in the current year.
-Cash flows used in financing activities increased by approximately \$203.4 million in the year ended December 31, 2021, as compared to the prior year.
-This was primarily attributable to the refinancing of our 2017 Unsecured Notes in July 2021 and entering into our New Term Loan in August 2021 and incurring fees associated with these transactions.
-In addition, we made a final earnout payment with respect to the Atrient transaction.
+Cash flows used in financing activities increased by approximately \$10.4 million for the year ended December 31, 2023, as compared to the prior year.
+This was primarily attributable to share repurchase activities, together with payments of contingent consideration from our Games and FinTech segments, partially offset by proceeds from option exercise activities.
+Cash flows used in financing activities decreased by approximately \$87.8 million for the year ended December 31, 2022, as compared to the prior year.
+This was primarily attributable to the debt refinancing activities in the prior year, together with payments of contingent consideration from our FinTech segment, partially offset by increased share repurchase activities and reduced option exercise activities.